driveralex/AC562/CR.md

 ```

-Then as for the others parameters we remouve them from the ranking with the following trick:
+Then as for the others parameters we remove them from the ranking with the following trick:

 ```r
 is_zelot <- function(igraph)